ceva24/havenplanner/docs/README.md

 -   See all character ability cards, mark unlocked ones and select augments
 -   Show selected perks and the resulting attack modifier deck composition
--   Show or hide spoiler details (locked characters and items)
+-   Locked characters and items

 ## 💻 Development